Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 load R6, [R3 ASR 20] #This copies the value at the memoriy address specified by R3 arithmetically shifted to the right by 20 bits into R6.
 ```

-The assembler allow you to use commands that specify an immidiate address in memory like this:
+The assembler allows you to use commands that specify an immidiate address in memory like this:

 ```
 load R6, [0xabcd1234] #This copies the value at the memoriy address 0xabcd1234 into R6.